ghostverse/Ghost-Email-Extractor/README.md

 13. **User-Friendly Prompts:** Presents clear and user-friendly prompts for input.

 14. To run this script use this command ==> python3 ghostEmailExtractor.py

+15. Ensure that The email address list begins with ==> Email before your email address to avoid any error.